-Metrical books are birth, marriage, and death registers kept by the Church.
+Metrical books (also known as vital records) are birth, marriage, and death registers kept by the Church.
 “Greek Catholic records were initially kept in Church Slavonic, then in Latin, and finally in Ukrainian.
 During periods of transition, the records occasionally show the use or mix of two languages—Church Slavonic and Latin, or Latin and Ukrainian…The Habsburg authorities had the Roman and Greek Catholic clergy keep vital records for them instead of establishing a separate bureaucracy for that purpose.
 Accordingly, Emperor Joseph II issued decrees establishing the procedures to be followed and the nature of the records to be kept,” from John D. Pihach’s Ukrainian Genealogy.

 Several of my ancestors were Greek Catholic priests in Galicia, starting as far back as at least 1744.
 Knowing their names, and when and where they served, I was able to find the metrical books that they kept while serving as parish priests.
 It was quite an amazing feeling to to hold in my hands 250-year-old books that were handwritten by my direct grandfathers.
 Not only was I also able to find the birth records of their offspring (my direct ancestors), but also having found books by three generations spanning 70 years from the Kingdom of Poland through the territory’s incorporation into the Austrian Empire, I was also able to see how the methods and languages of record keeping changed over the years.